OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaTimeSource.rst

     .. cpp:function:: OcaStatus Reset()

         Resets this time source.
 Initiates a new synchronization sequence.
-The return value indicates whether the reset was successful.

         This method has id ``3.11``.

+    .. _ocatimesource_gettimedeliveryparameters:

+    .. cpp:function:: OcaStatus GetTimeDeliveryParameters(OcaParameterRecord &Record)

+        Gets the value of the **TimeDeliveryParameters** property.
+Optional method.

+        This method has id ``3.12``.

+        - :cpp:expr:`Record`: Output parameter.

+    .. _ocatimesource_settimedeliveryparameters:

+    .. cpp:function:: OcaStatus SetTimeDeliveryParameters(OcaParameterRecord Record)

+        Sets the value of the **TimeDeliveryParameters** property.
+Optional method.

+        This method has id ``3.13``.

+        - :cpp:expr:`Record`: Input parameter.

     Methods inherited from :ref:`ocaagent`: